 Splash in the World’s Fair Park fountain!
 Or enjoy a festival or concert on the lawn.

 Enjoy a Frozen Treat!
-Some of the best can be found downtown, whether it’s Cruze Farm Ice CreamPhoenix Pharmacy & Soda Fountain, or Kilwins
+Some of the best can be found downtown, whether it’s Cruze Farm, Phoenix Pharmacy & Soda Fountain, or Kilwins.

 Educational

 Learn about the area we call home at the Museum of East Tennessee History.
 Award-winning and interactive displays make it interesting for all ages.
+The History Headquarters is designed with kids in mind allowing them to learn the skills of a historian through investigation, discovery and play.

 Explore McGhee Lawson Library.
 It’s the largest library in our area with an impressive children’s section with lots for kids to do beyond books.
 Be sure to check out the various programs, including story times.

 Grab your bicycles and scooters and head over to Safety City Knoxville!
 Kids love peddling around this miniature town made just for them.
-Parents love kids are learning about safety at the same time!
+Parents love that their kids are learning about safety at the same time!
 Did we mention it’s FREE?

 Land & Boat Tours

-Train lovers who are young (or young at heart) will enjoy a ride on the Three Rivers Rambler.
+Train lovers who are young or young at heart will enjoy a ride on the Three Rivers Rambler.
 The tourist train is located in the heart of Knoxville at a charming depot.